cytesys/chip8-emulator/README.md

-# chip8-emulator
+# CHIP8 Emulator
-A CHIP8 emulator in python
+This is a CHIP8 emulator written in python.
+It works, but is very slow.